 If you just want to drive to the end, it’s probably less than an hour return (though keep in mind that the road is quite sandy).

-4. HISTORICAL REMNANTS
+HISTORICAL REMNANTS AT SALVATOR ROSA

 Unlike at Carnarvon Gorge and Mount Moffatt where you find some stunning examples of Aboriginal rock art and early settler history, Salvator Rosa only gives a hint of history.